rokcpla2/CNN-vs-ViT/README.md

 We hypothesize that **"ViTs are more data-hungry than CNNs"** and aim to observe how the performance gap narrows or widens as the dataset size increases on CIFAR-10.

-Additionally, this study adopts a **Hybrid Environment Strategy**, demonstrating how to optimize training pipelines for different hardware architectures: **Edge Devices (Mac M3/MPS) for efficient CNN training** vs. **Cloud GPUs (Colab T4/CUDA) for compute-intensive ViT training**.
+Additionally, this study adopts a **Hybrid Environment Strategy**, demonstrating how to optimize training pipelines for different hardware architectures: **Edge Devices (Mac M3/MPS) for efficient CNN training** vs. **Cloud Accelerators (Colab TPU v2) for high-throughput ViT training**.

 ## 2. Methodology